Color Scheme

 What is a Color Scheme?

-A color scheme refers to a harmonious selection of colors used in a design, brand, or space to create a visually appealing and cohesive look.
+A color scheme refers to a harmonious selection of colors used in a design, brandMore than a logo—brand is the essence of a company, shaping identity, reputation, and customer perception., or space to create a visually appealing and cohesive look.
 Color schemes are often based on color theory principles, which dictate how colors interact with one another.
 The right color palette can evoke specific emotions, reinforce branding, and improve the overall aesthetic experience of a design.

 Why is a Color Scheme Important?